muesli/docker-backup/README.md

 `docker-backup` directly connects to Docker, analyzes a container's mounts & volumes, and generates a list of dirs & files that need to be backed up on the host system.
-This also produces a little JSON with all the metadata information about the container, so it can be restored or cloned on a different host.
+This also collects all the metadata information associated with a container, so it can be restored or cloned on a different host, including its port-mappings and data volumes.

-The generated list can be fed to an existing backup solution or `docker-backup` can directly create a `.tar` image of your container, so you can simply copy it to another machine.
+The generated list can either be fed to an existing backup solution or `docker-backup` can directly create a `.tar` image of your container, so you can simply copy it to another machine.

 ## Installation